- CLASS: Aves (Birds)

 AT THE ZOO

 Both the San Diego Zoo and San Diego Zoo Safari Park have red-tailed hawks.
-Some came to us after being injured in the wild.
-They all serve as animal ambassadors, meeting guests up close and making appearances in shows and on television.
+Some came to us after being injured.
+They all serve as wildlife ambassadors, meeting guests up close and making appearances in shows and on television.

-The preservation of wild places, whether plains or meadows, vast forests or city parks, can provide hunting and nesting sites for these and many other wild creatures.
+The preservation of native habitats, whether plains or meadows, vast forests or city parks, can provide hunting and nesting sites for hawks and other wildlife.